synergy2411/aug23-react/ref.md

 Short Circuit Operator - &&

+# Class based component life cycle methods

+- componentDidMount
+- componentDidUpdate
+- componentWillUnmount

+# useEffect Flavours -

+- useEffect(cb) : fire for every render of component
+- useEffect(cb,[]) : (componentDidMount) cb will run ONLY at initial rendering of component
+- useEffect(cb, [Dependencies]) : (componentDidUpdate) cb will run at initial rendering of component as well as whenever the dependency will change.
+- useEffect(cb => cleanUpFn, [Dependencies]) :
+  > cb will execute at initial rendering of component
+  > dependency will change
+  > cleanUp function will run
+  > cb will run
+  > cleanUp will also fire when the component is about to unload (componentWillUnmount)

 # Points to remember

 - Whenever new State is depend upon the previous State, always supply function in state changing method